 When you travel with friends or extended family, ask for a group discount when booking multiple hotel rooms or cruise cabins.
 Start by asking for the group or reunion department.
 Walt Disney World, for example, will assign a representative that will facilitate group discounts at Disney properties.
 Some discounts are granted for as few as 10 people, but if your group is large, you may even qualify for a free room.

-Also, look to group tour companies such as Trafalgar and NEA Adventures (both of which offer discounts for NEA members) and Adventures By Disney.
+Look to group tour companies such as Trafalgar (which offers discounts for NEA members) and Adventures By Disney.
 For example, with Trafalgar, if you travel with five or more people, you could each save up to an additional 5%.
 And if there are even more of you traveling together, you’ll get a choice of other benefits, including the chance for someone to travel for free.

 10. Compare a la carte with all-inclusive options